arshya5/indian-stock-market-eda/README.md

 ![Returns Over Time](eda/visualizations/returns_over_time.png)

 Returns fluctuate around zero with occasional sharp spikes, highlighting periods of market shocks and increased volatility.
+The most extreme movements occur during periods of market stress, further supporting the presence of tail risk in financial markets.

 ---

-### Key Insights
+## Key Insights

-- Markets move in regimes (not linear trends)
+* The stock appreciated from approximately ₹190 to nearly ₹1,300 during the analysis period
+* Market behavior is characterized by distinct regimes rather than smooth linear trends
-- Volatility clusters during unstable periods
+* Volatility clusters during periods of instability, particularly during the 2018 market disruption
-- Returns show fat-tail risk (extreme events)
-- Long-term trend remains positive despite short-term shocks
+* Daily returns exhibit fat-tail risk, with extreme observations ranging from roughly -13% to +15%
+* A hypothetical ₹1 investment grew to approximately ₹7 despite multiple drawdowns and market shocks

 ---

 ## Results and Insights

 Stock prices do not move in a smooth or predictable manner.
 Instead, they exhibit structural breaks, where sudden shifts are followed by new phases of behavior.
-This suggests that markets operate in distinct regimes.
+This suggests that markets operate in distinct regimes rather than continuous trends.

 Volatility appears in bursts rather than remaining constant.
 These bursts tend to cluster, indicating that periods of instability persist before stabilizing.

 Daily returns are mostly small and centered around zero, but extreme movements occur more frequently than expected.
-This reflects a fat-tailed distribution and highlights higher market risk.
+The presence of returns ranging from approximately -13% to +15% highlights the importance of tail-risk awareness in financial decision-making.

-Volatility shows mean-reverting behavior, where spikes are followed by calmer periods.
+Volatility demonstrates mean-reverting characteristics, where periods of elevated uncertainty are often followed by stabilization.

-There is also strong autocorrelation in price movements, suggesting short-term momentum effects.

-Moving averages help confirm trends but lag behind actual price changes.
+Moving averages help confirm trend direction but lag behind real-time market movements, making them more useful as confirmation indicators than predictive tools.

-Volume does not show a consistent relationship with price direction, indicating that price movements are influenced by additional factors.
+Trading volume does not exhibit a consistent relationship with price direction, suggesting that price movement is influenced by a combination of factors including sentiment, macroeconomic conditions, and broader market dynamics.

-Despite short-term noise, cumulative returns show a consistent long-term growth trend.
+Despite short-term noise, volatility spikes, and temporary drawdowns, long-term performance remains strongly positive, with cumulative returns increasing approximately sevenfold over the analysis period.

 ---